-We are striving to create a low carbon Assembly fit for the challenges of the future and a working environment that provides a comfortable, productive and efficient space for our Members and staff.
-In 2009, we made a bold statement to tackle and reduce the key carbon impacts arising from our operations.
-We did this through a Carbon Reduction Strategy with three main goals to be achieved by 2015:
+We strive to operate a low carbon Assembly fit for the challenges of the future and a working environment that provides a comfortable, productive and efficient space for our Members and staff.
+In 2009 we made a bold statement to tackle and reduce the key carbon impacts arising from our operations.
+We did this through a Carbon Reduction Strategy which achieved a 40% reduction in energy emissions by 2015.

 The National Assembly for Wales and the Assembly Commission operate out of four buildings – Tŷ Hywel, the Senedd and Pierhead buildings in Cardiff Bay and a small office in Colwyn Bay.
 These buildings are a mixture of wholly owned and leased assets.
 Tŷ Hywel, constructed in the early 1990s is a largely open plan building providing office accommodation for around 700 staff across five floors.
 The iconic Senedd building houses the Assembly's debating chamber and is constructed to BREAAM Excellent standards using a mixture of renewable energy technologies for heating, rain water harvesting and mixed mode natural ventilation systems for cooling.
 The Pierhead is a Grade 1 listed building constructed in 1897 which represents one of Cardiff's most familiar, historic landmarks.

 254 (pro rata)

 Display Energy Certificates

 Our buildings are the heartbeat of our carbon reduction strategy and they form a small, but challenging portfolio.
 The way in which we use, maintain and improve the buildings are a key driver for ensuring continued success and creating more sustainable working environments.
 In fact, a resource efficient future depends on getting more from our spaces whilst using less.
 Our current Display Energy Certificates for each building can be viewed below.